-SDN was built to support the modern computing needs found in Local Area Networks (LANs) as well as in Service Provider networks (for example, by our company to deliver wavelength services).
-The goal was to develop dynamic, flexible, scalable connectivity to support changing demands in the DC (data center) and on core networks.
-SDNs are directly programmable, providing an agile centrally managed platform that decouples the Control Plane decisions about where traffic is routed from the Data Plane which determines how traffic is forwarded.
+SDN was built to support the modern computing needs found in Local Area Networks (LANs) as well as in service provider networks.
+The goal was to develop dynamic, flexible, scalable connectivity to support changing demands in the data center (DC) and on core networks.
+SDNs are directly programmable, providing an agile, centrally managed platform that decouples the control plane from the data plane—in short, making networks more flexible and easier to manage.

 SD-WAN vs. SDN: Understanding the differences

 Like many relatives, SDN and SD-WAN look a good bit alike, but you often find that, whereas the pear never falls too far from the tree, some pears may develop a different taste/color.
-To start with, SD-WAN focuses on providing software defined application routing to the WAN, or Wide Area Network, and on connecting an organization’s geographically distributed locations (headquarters, data centers, branch offices, remote and mobile users), on a national or global basis.
-While on the other hand, SDN is primarily focused internally, within the LAN (locally) or within the Service Provider’s core network.
+To start, SD-WAN focuses on providing software defined application routing to the WAN, or Wide Area Network, and on connecting an organization’s geographically distributed locations (headquarters, data centers, branch offices, remote and mobile users), on a national or global basis.
+On the other hand, SDN is primarily focused internally, within the LAN (locally) or within the service provider’s core network.

-- SDN is completely programmable by the customer or user, and allows for efficient change and configuration management.
+- SDN is completely programmable by the customer/user and allows for efficient change and configuration management.
 While SD-WAN is built on SDN technology, the programming is handled behind the scenes by the SD-WAN vendor, eliminating the complexity for the end user.

 - SDN is focused on the internal network, be it the LAN or the core service provider network.
 While SD-WAN is focused on enabling connections between networks and users over the WAN.

-- SDN is enabled by NFV, Network Function Virtualization, providing multiple virtualized network functions via software that until now were previously built into proprietary, closed systems.
+- SDN is enabled by Network Function Virtualization (NFV), providing multiple virtualized network functions via software that until now were previously built into proprietary, closed systems.
 In contrast, SD-WAN provides software defined application routing that can be virtualized and run either virtually or on an SD-WAN appliance.

 SD-WAN takes you from packets to apps, and beyond

-The technology behind SD-WAN changes the paradigm from a packet based network routing system to an application based routing system.
-This enables organizations to use consumer grade broadband Internet with improved quality and performance, and importantly, a lower cost per megabyte than previously available with MPLS.
+The technology behind SD-WAN changes the paradigm from a packet-based network routing system to an application-based routing system.
+This enables organizations to use consumer grade broadband Internet with improved quality and performance, and importantly, a lower cost per megabyte than previously available with Multiprotocol Label Switching (MPLS).